Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial9.md

 Example of using **or** condition with **groups**. ^

-## Investigation 1: Simple & Complex Regular Expressions
+## Investigation 1: Simple and Complex Regular Expressions

 **ATTENTION: The due date for successfully completing this tutorial (i.e. tutorial 9) is by Friday, April 21 @ 11:59 PM (Week 14).**